babraham123/homelab/guides/terminology.md

 # Terminology

-I sometimes use multiple words to refer to the same thing, or cryptic acronyms.
-Hopefully this glossary helps!
+The documentation sometimes use multiple words to refer to the same thing, or cryptic acronyms.
+Hopefully this glossary helps.

 1. Cloud VM / cloudvpn / vpn
   The Linode cloud VM that funnels public traffic into my private network.